Davante Adams vs. the Packers' Defense: Week 5 Matchup and Preview

 Davante Adams & the Raiders' Offense

-- Davante Adams' 397 yards as a receiver pace the team.
+- Davante Adams' 397 yards as a receiver lead the team.
 He's been targeted 50 times and has totaled 33 catches and three touchdowns.

+- In the air, Las Vegas has passed for the seventh-lowest number of yards in the league at 866, or 216.5 per game.

-- The Raiders are only 25th in the NFL in scoring offense, at 15.5 points per game.
+- The Raiders' scoring average on offense ranks only 30th in the NFL, at 15.5 points per game.

-- Las Vegas, which is averaging 33.3 pass attempts per game, ranks 18th in the NFL.
+- Las Vegas averages 33.3 pass attempts per game this year, placing it 17th in the league.

 Rudy Ford & the Packers' Defense